-How you work this out is by figuring out how much you’d like to retire on (realistically), then working backwards to how much you should be saving a month.
+How you work this out is by figuring out how much you’d like to retire on (realistically), then working backward to how much you should be saving a month.

 - If you earn between £32,000 – £51,300 then the government suggests you aim to retire on 60%